 The UCLA Division of Interventional Neuroradiology accepts fellows from Radiology, Neurology and Neurosurgery backgrounds.

 We do accept individuals who have completed some of the preparatory years at other institutions at the discretion of the Faculty.
 However, in no case will the training be less than one year of Neurointervention, and is more typically two years.
-We have filled positions for 2017-18.
-We will begin recruitment for 2019-20 in June 2017.

 The duration of training depends upon prior experience, and follows ACGME Endovascular Surgical Neuroradiology (ESN)/ Interventional Neuroradiology (INR) guidelines.
 Our fellowship tracks are as follows: